Skip to main content

 RDS Internal CMMC L2 Posture (2025–Present)

-RDS designed, stood up, and operates a C3PAO-assessed CMMC Level 2 environment for its own customer-facing work — Azure GCC High enclave with 110+ NIST SP 800-171 controls enforced, SSP and POA&M maintained, DCAA-compliant financials, and continuous monitoring integrated with the engineering stack.
+RDS designed, stood up, and operates a C3PAO-assessed CMMC Level 2 environment for its own customer-facing work — Azure GCC High enclave with 110+ NIST SP 800-171 controls enforced, SSP and POA&M maintained, DCAA-ready financials, and continuous monitoring integrated with the engineering stack.
 The compliance posture RDS delivers to customers is the same posture it built and operates itself.

 See full Past Performance — including RTX Technology Research Center cleared research leadership (2022–2025) and Raytheon International Baghdad forward-deployed operations (2006–2008) →